3untz/electron-novo/README.rst

 1. After installing either HomeBrew or MacPorts, clone this repository and switch to the directory: ``git clone https://github.com/Electron-Cash/Electron-Cash && cd Electron-Cash``
 2. Install python 3.6 or 3.7.
 For brew: ``brew install python3`` or if using MacPorts: ``sudo port install python36``
 3. Install PyQt5: ``python3 -m pip install --user pyqt5``
-4. Install Electron Cash requirements: ``python3 -m pip install --user -r contrib/requirements/requirements.txt``
+4. Install Electron Novo requirements: ``python3 -m pip install --user -r contrib/requirements/requirements.txt``
 5. Compile libsecp256k1 (optional, yet highly recommended): ``./contrib/make_secp``.
    This requires GNU tools and automake, install with brew: ``brew install coreutils automake`` or if using MacPorts: ``sudo port install coreutils automake``
 6. At this point you should be able to just run the sources: ``./electron-cash``